 - Wear appropriate clothing for the season; cooler work clothes in the warmer months with proper sun shielding (hats, sunglasses, sunscreen, etc.) and layered warmer clothes in the colder months.

 - If you’re a high school student who loves animals and is in need of volunteer hours, we will happily sign your forms.

-**Please Note: You are welcome to bring children to the farm, but they must be older than 12.**
+**Please Note: You are welcome to bring children to the farm, but for safety reasons they must be older than 12.**

 After each working visit we have a delicious vegan potluck.
 Please bring a vegan (no meat, no eggs, no dairy, no honey) dish for 10-12 people.
 Not sure what to bring?
 Some popular items often include wraps, sandwiches, warm rice/quinoa dishes, soups, various cold salads, beautiful ethnic dishes, and desserts.
-If you’re still stuck on what to bring, check out these great blogs by Vegan Hot Mess, Dreena Burton, Oh She Glows, or check out some other vegan food blogs for ideas on what to bring for the feast!
+If you’re still stuck on what to bring, check out our very own Cedar Row Farm Sanctuary Eats and Treats Vegan Food Blog or have a look at these other great vegan food blogs by Dreena Burton & Oh She Glows for ideas on what to bring for the feast!
 This is a great time to sit down together and enjoy each other’s company while admiring the work you’ve done that day.
 For more information on what’s considered vegan, please check out VeganKit.com.

-Please see the calendar below (work visits are in pink) and make sure you send us an email to RSVP!
-As a reminder, we also have two an annual open houses; one in December and one in July that you are welcome to attend with children of all ages.
+Please see the calendar below (work visits are in pink & other events are in green) and make sure you send us an email to RSVP!
+As a reminder, we also have two an annual open houses; one in December and one in June/July that you are welcome to attend with children of all ages.

 *FULL* Work Visit/Vegan Potluck 11:00 am